 You cannot "break" a lease agreement in the middle of a contract without being responsible for the payment of rent until the end of the lease.
 There are exceptions to this rule.
-Under month-tomonth rental agreements, notice must be given 30 days before.
+Under month-to-month rental agreements, notice must be given 30 days before.
 A 30-day written notice may be necessary even when your lease ends on a specific date.
 Notices should always be given in writing.
-A "lease break" fee (mentioned in some rental agreements) may or may not be enforceable in a court of law.
+A "lease break" fee (mentioned in some rental agreements) may or may not be enforceable.